 Spread through close, intensive contact

 The outbreaks of mpox in Africa involving the new variant seem to be mainly caused by close, intensive skin-to-skin contact between humans.
 The 2022 outbreak in Europe and North America occurred mainly among men who have sex with men (MSM contact).
-The outbreak in Central Africa affects a wider range of risk groups.
+The outbreak in Central Africa affects more layers of the population.
 Much is still unclear about this new mpox 1b variant, including how infectious it is.

 Mpox infections in the Netherlands